dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 <mark style="background: #AD21D9;">Blacklisting:</mark> Gives all permissions by default and only removes permissions as needed

-Whitelisting is used to encourage developers to use the minimum set of required permissions
+<mark style="background: #AD21D9;">Whitelisting is used to encourage developers to use the minimum set of required permissions:</mark>
 - Apps with a long list of permissions will be viewed sceptically by users
 - Particularly when sensitive data is involved